oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-new-c-7-language-features-to-slash-the-amount-of-boilerplate-code-you-write/rule.md

     var s = "Profit is ${p.TotalEarnings - p.Totalcost} this year";
 Figure: Good example - Very human readable code
     As can be seen above by making use of the new String Interpolation feature, the understandability of your code is greatly improved.
-3. Null-conditional operators - makes checking for null as easy as inserting a single question mark    This great new feature has had a raft of positive reactions from developers.
+3. ​Null-conditional operators - makes checking for null as easy as inserting a single question mark    This great new feature has had a raft of positive reactions from developers.
 The new Null-conditional operators feature boils down all of the previously laborious clunky code into a single question mark.
     For example, previously we would of had to write a chunk of code to achieve a simple task if(customers.Length != null) { int length = customers.Length; } else { int length = 0; }